Buying Engagement and Followers? You Might As Well Set Your Money on Fire.

 - Practice reciprocity (engage with comments and questions –– it's not a one way street)

 - Find moments to surprise and delight

 - Have fun and interact with your community

 If you do choose to amplify your content, then use Facebook and Instagram native capabilities to set the proper targeting parameters to ensure that you are targeting the right people –– err...actual people in most cases.
 Success is not as easy as buying an app.
 END OF STORY.

 PUT IN THE WORK.
-You can’t grow a community without being a part of that community.
+You can’t grow a community without authentically being a part of it.
 Social media users are getting smarter and can sniff out a brand taking shortcuts.
 People appreciate transparency and an effort to genuinely connect.